wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ## Limiting the Impact of Data Delays on Alerts

-Network delays or slow processing of application metrics at the backend can negatively impact alert processing -- and that can lead to false triggers.
-These false triggers (false positives) happen if the alerting mechanism is too sensitive.
-If backtesting shows that the alert should not have fired, delayed points are often the reason.

-You can reduce the impact of delayed data points by using the `lag()` function in the alert condition.
+You can limit the impact of delayed data points on an alert by using the `lag()` function in the alert condition.
 This function enables alert checking to evaluate data values from an earlier moment in time.
 Looking back to the earlier time improves the chances of evaluating the complete set of data, including any data points that arrived later and were backfilled.

 **Example**